hmignon/P13_mignon_helene/README.en.md

 DEBUG=
 ```

-The file can be edited by adding :
+The file can be edited by adding:
 - the Sentry project URL after `SENTRY_DSN=` (empty by default, see [Sentry](#sentry))
 - `DEBUG=0` (*False*) or `DEBUG=1` (*True*) (*False* by default)